 Bishop Logan McMenamie, along with 18 members of the diocese’s executive council, travelled north from Victoria to Alert Bay, a village on Cormorant Island, a short ferry ride from Vancouver Island.
 Cormorant Island is home to two reserves of the ‘Namgis First Nation, whose territory includes parts of northern Vancouver Island and a number of nearby smaller islands.
 It is also home to the ‘Namgis Big House, an important gathering place for the community; and the U’mista Cultural Centre, a museum that houses a collection of artifacts confiscated by the Canadian government during a raid on a potlatch in 1921.
-(Potlatches, traditional gift-giving ceremonies of some West Coast Indigenous peoples, were banned in Canada—partly as a result of pressure from missionaries, including Anglican missionary William Duncan—from 1885 and 1951.)
+(Potlatches, traditional gift-giving ceremonies of some West Coast Indigenous peoples, were banned in Canada—partly as a result of pressure from missionaries, including Anglican missionary William Duncan—from 1884 to 1951.)

 Alert Bay was also the site of St. Michael’s Indian Residential School, the largest Anglican-run residential school in Canada.
 More than 9,000 First Nations children attended the school, which operated from 1929 to 1975.